 - Ensure parents are signing their children out each day.

-- Perform general housekeeping duties within the gym, game room, library, on the playground and throughout the school.
+- Perform general housekeeping duties within the gym, game room, library, playground, and school.

-- Attend all scheduled meetings and in-service presentations for the purpose of acquiring and/or conveying information relative to job functions.
+- Attend all scheduled meetings and in-service presentations to acquire and convey information relative to job functions.

-- Successfully complete 24 clock hours of professional in service training annually.
+- Complete 24 clock hours of professional in-service training annually.

 - Be knowledgeable of the Minimum Standard Requirements of Child Care required by the Texas Department of Family and Protective Services.